CarGurus Header

 8/10

 The 2025 Hyundai Kona Electric was available in several trims, including SE, SEL, the new N-Line, and the top-tier Limited.
-Despite being only a year into its second generation, Hyundai introduced new features like ambient lighting for N Line and above, and LED interior lighting for all but the base model.
-A new Red Metallic paint was introduced, but the Neoteric Yellow hue was a standout choice, adding a vibrant touch for an additional $500.
-The exterior design of the Kona EV resembled a space-age art project, with pixelated LED lighting, chiseled fenders, and strong silhouette creases.
-It had grown from its previous generation, offering more interior space and a well-appointed cabin.
-The N Line trim featured sporty elements like special 19-inch wheels and unique fasciae, while the Limited trim boasted high-quality leatherette and metallic-looking trim.
+Despite being in its second generation, Hyundai introduced new features like ambient lighting for N Line and above, and LED interior lighting for all but the base model.
+A new Red Metallic paint was offered, but the Neoteric Yellow hue was a standout choice, adding a vibrant touch for an additional $500.
+The exterior design resembled a space-age art project with pixelated LED lighting and chiseled fenders, while the interior boasted a spacious cabin with a Sage-Green-with-Lime interior option.
+The N Line trim featured sporty elements like 19-inch wheels and unique fasciae, while the Limited trim offered high-quality leatherette seating and metallic-looking trim.

 Performance